-Montenegro: HPP Komarnica project’s parameters indicate financial attractiveness25.
-September 2020. / SEE Energy News
+Montenegro: HPP Komarnica project’s parameters indicate financial attractiveness, SEE Energy News

 According to Montenegrin state-owned power utility EPCG, who is developing the HPP Komarnica project, the estimated rate of internal return on investment ranges between 6 and 12 %, depending on the scenario, and its strong interdependence with the effects on the operation of the existing HPP Piva indicates that this project is financially viable.
 The amount of the concession fee is set at one % of the income from the sale of electricity.